 c) The company is a small or medium enterprise (SME)

-In Ireland, the R&D tax credit regime is not being utilised to its full affect by startups or SMEs.
-The Department of Finance Report on Tax Expenditures in October 2016 reported that, two years previous, only 24% of the repayable credit was paid to firms with fewer than 250 employees.
+In Ireland, the R&D tax credit regime is not being utilised to its full effect by startups or SMEs.
+The Department of Finance Report on Tax Expenditures in October 2016 reported that two years previous, only 24% of the repayable credit was paid to firms with fewer than 250 employees.

 This regime can be invaluable to your startup, as it offers companies a 25% tax credit on expenditure on R&D in addition to the 12.5% corporation tax deduction.
 This 25% credit can be offset against corporation tax liabilities, or alternatively, received as a cash refund (subject to certain criteria).
 Find a company that can process the application for you.
 We use Mazars, and their services have been excellent.